php-output-cache/php-output-cache.github.com/_posts/2012-02-02-POC-Flexible-Output-Caching.md

 With this framework you can customize the caching settings to a great extent.
 Let me list some of these options:

-Output caching based on user defined criteria
+ - Output caching based on user defined criteria
-Cache invalidation by TTL
+ - Cache invalidation by TTL
-Blacklisting / cache invalidation by application state Blacklisting by output content
+ - Blacklisting / cache invalidation by application state
+ - Blacklisting by output content
-For caching it utilizes many interfaces, such as:
+ - For caching it utilizes many interfaces, such as:
-Memcached
+ - Memcached
-Redis
+ - Redis
-MongoDb
+ - MongoDb
-Its own filesystem based engine.
+ - Its own filesystem based engine.
-APC (experimental, performs and works well on a webserver, but unfortunately the CLI interface does not behave like it should and it cannot be unit tested properly so I don’t include it in the master branch)
-For cache tagging it utilizes MySQL but more database engines will be added Cache Invalidation by tags
+ - For cache tagging it utilizes MySQL but more database engines will be added
+ - Cache Invalidation by tags
-Minimal overhead on the performance
+ - Minimal overhead on the performance
-Easy to turn on/off
+ - Easy to turn on/off
-Controls the headers
+ - Controls the headers

-Planned features
+#Planned features

 As the framework is still in an early state, many new features will be implemented in the future.
 These include the following:

-Edge side includes
+ - Edge side includes
-Cache templating with Twig
+ - Cache templating with Twig
-statistics stored in database
+ - statistics stored in database
-And many more
+ - And many more
 If you have any questions and or suggestions, feel free to leave a comment!